-The different grains in combination with the flour give the struan a complex flavour, and it’s also quite filling.
-If you’d like to try but don’t have any of the soaker ingredients in your pantry, just use what you’ve got!
-Although honestly I wouldn’t recommend lentils, as they continuously fall out of the loaf and that got old pretty quickly.
+The different grains in combination with the flour give the struan a complex flavour.
+They also make the loaf quite filling.
+If you’d like to try the recipe but don’t have any of the soaker ingredients listed in your pantry, just use what you’ve got!
+Although honestly I wouldn’t recommend lentils, as they continuously fall out of the loaf and make it crumbly, which is a real pain, especially when you’re slicing.

 - 6 tbsp rolled oats